 - Interviewing and getting statements from all drivers, passengers, and witnesses to the crash

-- Bringing in an accident reconstruction specialist to help figure out percentages of fault
+- Bringing in an accident reconstruction worker to help figure out percentages of fault

 - Obtaining data from the “black box” of any commercial vehicle involved before that data is erased